-- For Fellows, the standard process for completing the 850+ orthopaedic manual therapy practice hours is that: 1) you must be mentored or supervised by a therapist with the FAAOMPT credential who you are able to contact either live or through some electronic means of communication, 2) these hours represent hours where you were using manual therapy in the overall management of your patient, 3) time spent practicing techniques cannot count towards these hours. - Discussion of current cases is required in many of the academic courses taken by fellows, including current case discussion with faculty and peers in the four core management courses, the OMPT courses, and Fellow Virtual Rounds.
-The hours of case discussion that are included in the standard curricula, clinical practice hours where you were using manual therapy in the overall management of your patients (and documented in your monthly Form 01 submissions), and your FOTO documentation all contribute towards documenting the required hours.
+- The standard process for completing the 310 remaining clinical mentorship hours ("non 1:1 hours") is that: 1) you must be mentored or supervised by a therapist with the FAAOMPT credential who you are able to contact either live or through some electronic means of communication, 2) these hours represent hours where you were using manual therapy in the overall management of your patient, 3) time spent practicing techniques cannot count towards these hours. - Discussion of current cases is required in many of the academic courses taken by fellows, including current case discussion with faculty and peers in the four core management courses, the OMPT courses, and Fellow Virtual Rounds.
+The hours of case discussion that are included in the standard curricula, clinical practice hours where you were using manual therapy in the overall management of your patients (and documented in your monthly Form 01 submissions), and your FOTO documentation all contribute towards documenting the required 310 non-1:1 mentorship hours.